 Vapes are NOT banned — debunking the myth

 You may have read that Guatemala “banned vapes.”
 For arriving travelers, that is not true.
-The only rule actually on the books is Acuerdo Ministerial 96-2025, which prohibits using e-cigarettes and vapes inside Ministry of Health (MSPAS) facilities — hospitals and clinics.
+The only rule actually on the books is Acuerdo Ministerial 96-2025, which prohibits using e-cigarettes and vapes inside every facility the Ministry of Health (MSPAS) occupies — its whole health-establishment and hospital network, and its administrative premises too.
 That is a use restriction in specific buildings, not a customs ban on bringing your own device.

-Two things get confused into this myth: shipping bans by couriers like FedEx (which are carrier policy, not law), and congressional initiatives to ban vape sales that were still pending, not passed.
+Two things get confused into this myth: shipping bans by couriers like FedEx (which are carrier policy, not law), and a congressional bill that is still pending, not passed — and which, per Congress’s own account, would prohibit sale to minors and regulate advertising rather than ban sale to adults.
 Bottom line: you can bring your personal vape into Guatemala.
+For where you may actually use it once here, see our vapes and nicotine guide.

 Drones: authorize the flight, not the import